 - We will dive into many of the big KPIs like Sales Efficiency, Sales Productivity, Deal Win Rate, and many more.

 For now, make some coffee and let’s start with a common question.
 What are leading indicators versus lagging indicators?

 What are leading Enablement metrics?

-Leading indicators are simply those that you can measure as a direct outcome of your activities.Metrics that are leading indicators are simply those that you can measure as a direct outcome of your activities.
+Leading indicators are simply those that you can measure as a direct outcome of your work.Metrics that are leading indicators are simply those that you can measure as a direct outcome of your work.
 Click To Tweet

-For example, if you deliver an onboarding session, the number of people who attended would be a leading indicator.
+For example, if you deliver an onboarding session, the number of people who attended would be one leading indicator.

 Leading Training Enablement Metrics

 Here are a few typical leading sales training indicators:

 - The number of reps attending a session.

 - The percentage of people completing a specific course.